cfgauss/r-novice-gapminder/_episodes/05-data-frames.md

 ~~~
 {: .output}

-We can then add this as a column via:
+We can then add this as a column in our data frame by using the `cbind()` function:

 ~~~